 We also welcome the academic community at large to register to attend and support their students.

 There is no cost involved in presenting or registering for the Symposium.

 We invite you to finish your research, submit your abstract, volunteer for duties and experience why “Wits has the Edge.”

 Please access the website regularly for details of the Symposium

 The Graduate Support Division is happy to announce that the online registration site is now up and running.

 The Symposium welcomes Master’s and Doctoral students to:

 Submission of Abstracts

-The deadline for abstract submission is Friday 3 May 2013.
-The content of the abstract is strictly limited to 250 words.
+The deadline for abstract submission has been extended to Friday 1 August 2014.
+The content of the abstract is strictly limited to 250 words."

 There are two presentation formats